codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/caching.md

 ## Cache usage limits

-Currently, there is no caching limit in size, however, exceeding 1GB cache size might cause performance issues.
+Exceeding 1GB cache size will be blocked as it might cause performance issues.
 It means that installing dependencies with no caches could be faster than recovering or updating cached data.

 ## Removing cached dependencies